husayt/josediazgonzalez.com/_posts/2009-08-14-adding-a-helper-behavior-component-on-the-fly.markdown

     - cakephp 1.2
     - cakephp 1.3
   layout: post
+  description: A short tutorial on adding behaviors/components/helpers to your application in a dynamic fashion
 ---

 Since I am on #cakephp at irc.freenode.org, I noticed a question about using a component in only one controller action.